About

 Publications

-[2022 a] Grammatiknazi.
+[2022a] Grammatiknazi.
 In Forschungsgruppe Diskursmonitor und Diskursintervention (ed.), Diskursmonitor.
 Glossar zur strategischen Kommunikation in öffentlichen Diskursen.

-[2022 b] Typographische Mimikry.
+[2022b] Typographische Mimikry.
 In Ursula Rautenberg & Anja Voeste (eds.), Typographie: Disziplinäre Zugänge – Fachliche Konzeptionierungen – Forschungsfragen und Projekte, 68–79.
 Stuttgart: Hiersemann.

 [2020] Warum hassen alle Comic Sans?
 Metapragmatische Onlinediskurse zu einer typographischen Hassliebe.
-In Jannis Androutsopoulos and Florian Busch (eds.), Register des Graphischen: Variation, Interaktion und Reflexion in der digitalen Schriftlichkeit (Linguistik – Impulse und Tendenzen 87), 253–284.
-Boston, Berlin: De Gruyter.
+In Jannis Androutsopoulos & Florian Busch (eds.), Register des Graphischen: Variation, Interaktion und Reflexion in der digitalen Schriftlichkeit (Linguistik – Impulse und Tendenzen 87), 253–284.
+Berlin, Boston: De Gruyter.
 DOI: 10.1515/9783110673241-010.

 [2018] Review of Nadine Schimmel-Fijalkowytsch.
 2018.
 Diskurse zur Normierung und Reform der deutschen Rechtschreibung.
 Eine Analyse von Diskursen zur Rechtschreibreform unter soziolinguistischer und textlinguistischer Perspektive.
 LINGUIST List 29.4445.
 URL: https://old.linguistlist.org/issues/29/29-4445.html#1.